JonathanSchmidt1/HT-Tutorial/README.md

 ## Usage
 Run python src/test_env.py

+Use qlaunch singleshot to run the test job on the cluster

 ## Contributing
 Contributions are welcome from anyone.
 The current contributors to this project are:
 - Jonathan Schmidt